namiri-tech/docs-rdme-ng/docs/FIRS e-Invoicing System/firs-e-invoicing-system.md

 metadata:
   robots: index
 ---
-On the getting-started page, [DigiTax Nigeria and FIRS e-Invoicing](doc:getting-started) we introduced FIRS and gave an overview of how it relates to DigiTax.
+We introduced DigiTax Nigeria and FIRS e-Invoicing on the [getting-started page](doc:getting-started).
 Below, we'll go deeper into Nigeria's tax authority (FIRS) and the FIRS e-invoicing system.

 ## FIRS e-invoicing system introduction